 2. Apply for an Australian Business Number (ABN)

 The Australian Business Number (ABN) is a unique, 11-digit number that is used to identify your business to the government, banks, and the wider community.
 It enables you to claim goods and services tax (GST), claim energy grants credits, avoid pay as you go (PAYG) tax, and get an Australian domain name.
 To register for an ABN, you’ll need to provide proof of identity, details of your business associates and activities, and choose a business structure.
-You can register for an ABN online.

 3. Register your company name